tanjera/screeps/to.do.md

 - labs.set_boost()
 - labs.clear_boosts()
 - all sites()
-- pause upgrading working as expected?

 # Implementing...
-* log.mining() for remote mining lists...
 - Remote mining creates a road from source to colony

+# To Implement
+- Combat
 	* All offensive code goes under one pipeline- combat.
 	- Use object "tactics" to define actions from a playbook and victory conditions
 		- Trickle (spawn, move to room and attack, no rally)
 		- Waves (spawn, rally, attack)